 The Railway Recruitment Board conducts recruitment for various posts to different departments of the Indian Railways.
 Candidates writing the various exams conducted by the RRB need to carefully go through both the RRB Syllabus and the RRB Exam Pattern to increase their chances in clearing the exams.

 Candidates can find the detailed railway syllabus in this page along with the RRB exam pattern for RRB JE, NTPC and ALP.

 This article will discuss the RRB exam syllabus of the following Exams:

 - RRB Junior Engineer (JE) Syllabus

 The railway syllabus is different for the different posts the RRB exam is conducted for.
 Candidates must make a note that before they start the preparation, they are completely aware of the RRB exam syllabus and exam pattern in detail.

 The RRB Syllabus is designed to select the best candidates who are not only physically fit but also have a dynamic knowledge of the world around them.

 To know more about other RRB Exams, visit the linked article.

-Given below is the detailed RRB Syllabus for NTPC, JE and ALP.
+Given below is the detailed RRB exam syllabus for NTPC, JE and ALP.

 The railway syllabus has certain topics which are common for both RRB exams and bank exams, candidates can visit the bank exam syllabus page for their reference.